 One of our favorite restaurants of the year is also one of the hardest to sum up because there were outstanding moments at every turn.
 I doubt we’ll ever forget the dessert orb, created by pastry chef Gustavo Saez (who was named Latin America’s Best Pastry Chef in 2018), filled with creamy yogurt and beet ice cream that sparkled like a cranberry-colored Christmas tree ornament (picture bottom row far right).
 And I know we’ll never forget chef Kurt Schmidt’s take on traditional pantrucas soup in which he replaces beef or chicken for rabbit which is simmered down to an insanely rich stock laced with rabbit meat, an egg, and sweet peas (pictured bottom row far left).
 Then there’s a tender guanaco rib (from the 600 that are culled every April from wild herds) with creamed chestnuts and tart pickled fig. And a sophisticated take on traditional Chilean sandwiches featuring hallulla bread topped with a glistening warm prawn on a pillow of creamy avocado mashed with mussel juice that’s bursting with umami (pictured top row far right).
 The restaurant, which is #28 on the 2018 list of Latin America’s 50 Best Restaurants, offers a 6-course and a 9-course tasting menu for dinner and you can’t go wrong with either.
 Whichever menu you choose, do not skip the wine pairings.
 You may not love everything that sommelier Alvaro pours, but each choice makes sense and makes you think.
 We had the most eye-opening and challenging wine pairings we’ve had in a very, very long time (many of them super-small-batch natural wines) during our dinner here.
 Make a reservation (no kids allowed) and come casual.
 The reclaimed wood furniture and working turntable do not demand dressing up.

 Don’t miss part 1 of our efforts to eat our way through Latin America’s 50 Best Restaurants including meals at Central, Isolina, Restaurante Leo, and many more winners in Colombia and Peru.
-And check out part 2 of our efforts to eat our way through Latin America’s 50 Best Restaurants to learn about meals in Colombia, Bolivia, and Peru at A Casa do Porco, Gustu, Maido, and more.
+Part 2 of our efforts to eat our way through Latin America’s 50 Best Restaurants includes meals in Colombia, Bolivia, and Peru at A Casa do Porco, Gustu, Maido, and more.
 And part 4 in the series covers meals in Argentina, Colombia, and Chile at Tegui, 040 Restaurante, Mishiguene, Narda Comedor, and Elena.